-What is Cascading referential integrity constraint?
+What is the Cascading referential integrity constraint?

+This is one of the most frequently asked SQL Server Interview Questions.
 Cascading referential integrity constraints are foreign key constraints that tell SQL Server to perform certain actions when a user attempts to delete or update a primary key to which an existing foreign keys point.

-If a delete or update statement affects rows in a foreign key table, those values will be set to NULL when the primary key record is deleted or updated.
+SET NULL: If a delete or update statement affects rows in a foreign key table, those values will be set to NULL when the primary key record is deleted or updated.
 The foreign key columns affected must allow NULL values.

-If a delete statement affects one or more rows in a foreign key table, those rows will be deleted when the primary key record is deleted.
+CASCADE: If a delete statement affects one or more rows in a foreign key table, those rows will be deleted when the primary key record is deleted.
 If an update statement affects rows in the foreign key table, those rows will be updated with the value from the primary key record after it has been updated.

-If a delete or update statement affects rows in a foreign key table, then all rows containing those foreign keys are set to the default value.
+SET DEFAULT: If a delete or update statement affects rows in a foreign key table, then all rows containing those foreign keys are set to the default value.
 All foreign key columns in the related table must have default constraints defined on them.

-This is the default action.
+NO ACTION: This is the default action.
 This specifies that if an update or deletes statement affects rows in foreign key tables, then the action will be denied and rolled back.
 An error message will be raised.